rc2dev/pifi-radio/README.md

 | `host`					| MPD host.
 | `port`					| MPD port.
 | `streams_file`  | Path to file containing the streams list [(see next section)](#list-of-streams).
 | `streamsp_file` | Path to other file containing streams list.
-The stations here will be merged with the other list and presented only to devices with IPs listed on `special_ips`.
-A use case for this is if you have tons of stations that only you listen and you don’t want to saturate everyone’s list. *(If you don’t need this, just leave it empty.)*
+The stations here will be merged with the other list and presented only to devices which IPs are listed on `special_ips`.
+A use case for this is if you have tons of stations that only you listen and you don’t want to pollute everyone else's list. *(If you don’t need this, just leave it empty.)*
 | `special_ips`   | The IPs for which the additional streams will be shown. *(If you don’t need this, just leave it empty.)*
 | `play_local`    | If you don’t want PiFi to play songs from your local library, set it as `false`.
 This will remove the “Random” button.